benwilcock/local-ai-playground/README.md

 Repo for storing my work on Local AI solutions

+## UPDATE: 2023-07-12

+Updated the [setup-models.http](./setup-models.http) to add the latest V2 Open LLAMA 7B V2 Open Instruct model as a model download target.

 ## UPDATE: 2023-07-04

 Updated to the latest version of LocalAI and added the parts necessary to enable automatic download of models from HuggingFace and the Model Gallery.